swaroopjo/Angular/README.md

   For now, The client makes use of 2 API's
   1. Lookup
   2. Stock Quote.
+  3. Openshift Middleware
+  4. Bitly Client

 ## One Cloud
 Single Page Application that allows Users to View/Download the contents in Drive, Dropbox, Skydrive.
+All in one single UI.
 Uses Cookie to authenticate the user.

+## Openshift Middleware
+Middleware application to manage the Openshift cloud instances.
+User can start stop, restart the applications in each domain applicable.
+Users can view, create applications in the domain.
+Uses Http basic authentication for calling the rest API.
+Developed with Node JS, ExpressJS, Angular JS.